 |Book Now Gift Cards|

-Our original idea in the early 1980’s was to share our family farm with others.
-Families enjoy spending time here because over the years fewer and fewer people have relatives on farms.
+Our original idea in the early 1980s was to share our farm with others.
+Families enjoy spending time here because fewer and fewer people have relatives on farms.
 Finding opportunities to share rural life with the next generation has become increasingly difficult for most people.
-In 1984, the first family spent a weekend in the Original Grandma’s Cottage.

-Three generations of our family live here sharing farm life with guests.
 The human need to renew contact with the natural world is one of the reasons guests return again and again.
-The woods, fields and the variety of livestock and wildlife all provide reasons to “spend time on the farm”.
+Exploring the woods and fields, and the opportunities to view wildlife are some of the reasons many people like to “spend time on the farm”.